moerdowo/Laravel-4-Disqus/README.md

 and then, Run :

-`composer update` to pull down the latest version of Twitter.
+`composer update` to pull down the latest version.